-Standing in a patch of forest, the posada is a former stable, built in the local style with carved wood columns along an arcade.
-Most of the pine-paneled rooms have four or five bunk beds and there's one double with its own bathroom.
+On the edge of the village with forested views, this posada is a former stable, built in the local style with carved wood columns along an arcade.
+Most of the pine-paneled rooms have four or five bunk beds and there's one double with its own bathroom for the same price.
 A cozy sitting room has a large fireplace and coffee maker.

-Located a 10-minute stroll from the center of Chajul, down a path off the road from Nebaj, it's owned by a local coffee growers' cooperative that offers half-day tours of the area with visits to beekeepers and a sacred hill where devotees perform ceremonies (Q50 per person).
-Host Eduardo can meet you in the village and accompany you to the lodge.
+Located a 15-minute stroll from the center of Chajul, down a path off the road from Nebaj, it's owned by a local coffee growers' cooperative that offers half-day tours of the area with visits to beekeepers and a sacred hill where devotees perform ceremonies (Q50 per person).
+Meals are available on request.